jedrgn/OOP/README.md

 57. What is the difference between | and || in Java?
 - | is used for bitwise or and the || used for logical or

+58. Write the formula for the discount amount.
+- discount = gross * (discountpercent / 100)

+59. What relational expression checks whether the payment is enough?
+- amountPaid >= finalBill

+60. Write a ternary expression that produces the payment status text.
+- amountPaid >= finalBill ?
+"SUFFICIENT PAYMENT" : "INSUFFICIENT PAYMENT"